 4. Yab Yum food in India

-Never, have I ever, had so many meals at the same place.
+Never, have I ever, had so many meals at the same restaurant.
 The food at Yab Yum Resorts Hotel in Goa was so incredible; we ate there a ridiculous amount of times.
 From the best paneer I’d ever had, to the best cauliflower in the world and Keralan prawn curry, and just look at that Thali (little bowls).
 Between my friends and I we tried 35 of the 72 things on the menu.

 And while we’re on India, Leopolds, the restaurant / bar from the book Shantaram, was too delicious for words.
 And for a photo apparently, so you’ll just have to take my word for it.
 We had paneer, biryani, naan, curry, and every mouthful was a taste sensation.
 I’d go back to Mumbai just to go there, maybe.